New mummies – What exercise is safe after giving birth?

 Once post natal.

 Always post natal.

 My social media feeds are full of mummy bootcamp pictures, tens of rows of prams and mummies doing all sorts of high intensity workouts with their babies watching them.
-I see dance classes encouraging mummies to attend with their babies in slings, I see trampoline type exercises being encouraged for post natal ladies and I see other classes like baby sensory encouraging strange parent and baby songs and movements that are really not great for post natal bodies.
+I see dance classes encouraging mummies to attend with their babies in slings, I see trampoline type exercises being encouraged for post natal ladies and I see other baby classes encouraging strange parent and baby songs and movements that are really not great for post natal bodies.
 WHAT THE HECK IS GOING ON?

 There are so many venues of exercise open to mummy’s around BUT…

 Please be mindful that not all exercises are safe for post natal mummies.